hanabi/hanabi.github.io/Reference.md

 *Priority* can be confusing.
 [Here is a flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/flowcharts/priority_flowchart.png) that shows, in general, which card should be played when there is a choice between two cards.

+[Here is another flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/flowcharts/priority_unknown_flowchart.png) that shows how *Priority* works when one or more of the cards is unknown.

 ### Priority Exceptions

 Priority does not always apply.
 Some common exceptions are listed below.